-About “The Girl”
+About “The Girl” – Traci Young

 The Girl’s story…I started playing rugby in college at Texas A&M University (whoop!!!).
-For those of you who don’t know our story, Wendy and I were mortal enemies in college!!
+For those of you who don’t know our story, Wendy and I were mortal enemies in college!
 Both captains and officers of our rival clubs… it was a sight when we played against each other.

 To make a long story short… call it fate, a full moon, opposites attract, what have you…we both moved to Austin after college to play for the Austin Valkyries and soon after became a duo on and off the field as players, coaches, referees and administrators.

 I hope you enjoy what we produce… feel free to contact me as well!